 “Disruption is the enemy of the status quo, but smart, consumer-driven companies know the status quo can never remain,” he writes.
 “Today’s situation, no matter how profitable or how bleak, will indeed change; leaders bear the burden of ensuring things change in a positive direction.”

 The opinions of Mr. Gonzalez, a graduate of Cornell and Harvard University and a visiting scholar at Oxford University, are certainly worth noting.
 Currently serving as President of MGM Consulting, he also had decades of experience at the world’s largest consumer products company, Procter & Gamble, where he served as Vice President, in Global Operations among other executive roles.
-Mr. Gonzalez is Vice-Chair, Center for Leadership Board of Advisors at Florida International University.
+Mr. Gonzalez is Chairman of Center for Leadership at FIU's Board of Advisors.

 The need to move beyond the fear of change is critical for growth and development, Mr. Gonzalez tells his readers.
 “Smart product developers know that fear of the unknown disappears when the anticipation of what can be gained is realized,” he writes.
 “As companies grow in experience and expertise in dealing with and navigating change, disruption poses less of a threat and is approached with more excitement than anxiety.
 Once that happens, disruption is welcomed.”